Styles and themes

 Click the submit button at the bottom to save the theme.

 To see the new theme, go to the Explore window and expand the Themes folder.
-If you don't see your theme, right-click the Themes folder and click Refresh.
+Right-click the folder and click Refresh first, if needed.

 3.2.
 Apply a theme